jarnoln/atange-backend/README.md

     pip install -r requirements-deploy.txt

-Add your host to ansible/inventory.
+Edit `ansible/inventory.example`  with your actual host information and rename it to `ansible/inventory`.
 Then:

     ansible-playbook -i ansible/inventory ansible/provision-deb.yaml
     invoke deploy --user=[your_username] --host=[your_host]